alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 There's a gray area for what tools are allowed on Neopets.
 *In general*, any bot or browser extension that does game actions or browser requests for you is 100% cheating.
-Things that are quality-of-life improvements are mostly fine.
-Anything in-between may cross the line from quality-of-life to excessive game assistance, but the line is hard to define.
+Things that are quality-of-life improvements like rearranging the site layout are mostly fine.
+Anything in-between depends on if it crosses the line from quality-of-life improvement to excessive game assistance, but the line is hard to define.

-For Destruct-o-Match, I believe it is okay to make an AI.
-There is a long precedent of off-site tools being allowed for Flash games.
-Solvers exist for a number of existing games, such as an anagram solver for [Castle of Eliv Thade](https://www.jellyneo.net/?go=castle_of_eliv_thade#:~:text=Anagram Solver), Sudoku solvers for [Roodoku](https://www.jellyneo.net/?go=roodoku), and a [Mysterious Negg Cave Puzzle Solver](https://thedailyneopets.com/articles/negg-solver) if you cannot solve that puzzle.
-None of these solvers input things into the game for you, but they are all considered fair game.
+I believe the precedent is in favor of a Destruct-o-Match AI being okay.
+Solvers exist for many existing Flash games, such as an anagram solver for [Castle of Eliv Thade](https://www.jellyneo.net/?go=castle_of_eliv_thade#:~:text=Anagram Solver), Sudoku solvers for [Roodoku](https://www.jellyneo.net/?go=roodoku), and a [Mysterious Negg Cave Puzzle Solver](https://thedailyneopets.com/articles/negg-solver) for Neopets-specific puzzle formats.

-This means I can't make a bot that will click things in game for me, but I can write an AI that recommends moves, and enter those moves manually.
+As long as I'm the one inputting moves the AI recommends, I should be okay.

 Step 1: Rules Engine